 There are three posts that all local authorities (not parish councils or town councils) have a legal duty to have.
 Our posts are allocated to the following post-holders within the Council:

 - The Head of Paid Service: Chief Executive;

-- The Chief Financial Officer: Director of Finance; and
+- The Chief Financial Officer: Interim Director Corporate Services; and

 The Monitoring Officer has the specific duty to ensure that the Council, its officers, and its Elected Councillors, maintain the highest standards of conduct in all they do.
 The main duties of the Monitoring Officer are set out below.
 The Monitoring Officer's legal basis is found in Section 5 of the Local Government and Housing Act 1989 (as amended).

 The Monitoring Officer has three main roles: